Cham Wings Airlines: Ownership

 Cham Wings Airlines was 100% privately owned by Syrian businessman Issam Shammout.
 The airline was part of his family business Shammout Groups, which operate in the automotive, steel and freight sectors.

-Critics
+Criticism

 Despite the Russian invasion in Ukraine, Cham Wings Airlines continues to operate flights to Russia, maintaining regular services between Damascus and Moscow's Sheremetyevo International Airport.
 Despite international sanctions imposed by the United States in 2016 and the European Union in 2021 and 2024, the airline has sustained its operations, including its Russian routes.
 Cham Wings has been implicated in transporting Syrian mercenaries and engaging in activities that support the Syrian regime, leading to its inclusion in various sanctions lists.
-As of 2024, the airline remains active in the Russian market, continuing its flight services between Syria and Russia.
+The airline remained active in the Russian market, continuing its flight services between Syria and Russia, until its dissolution in 2025.

+Destinations

+At the time of closure, Cham Wings Airline operates 2 domestic and 12 international destinations to Middle East, North Africa, Central Asia and Eastern Europe from its hub in Damascus.